ghoomfrog/silili/README.md

 ### Nominalizations

-*uju* can be used to nominalize words like this:
+*uju* can be used to nominalize words or phrases like this:

 *sululu* (slow) → *uju sululu* (slowness)